 Fortunately, some dietary supplements can reduce the frequency and intensity of headaches (x).
 In many cases, what treats headaches for one person may provide little or no relief for another.
 Some treatment solutions may even make headaches worse for others.
 Therefore, consider working with your doctor to determine the best treatment option for you (x).

-No single dietary supplement or combination of supplements has been proven to relieve headaches completely (x).
+No single dietary supplement or combination of supplements for headaches has been proven to relieve headaches completely (x).
 This is because all headaches are different and have unique triggers.
-However, some supplements are effective in treating or minimizing headaches (x).
+However, some supplements for headaches are effective in treating or minimizing headaches (x).

 Types of Headaches

 A distinct symptom of migraine headaches is their unilateral nature (x).
 The pain associated with migraines is throbbing or pulsating and usually worsens with minimal or intense physical activities (x).
 Simple activities such as walking out of the house into the driveway may worsen migraine headaches.
 The pain associated with migraine headaches ranges from mild to severe (x).

 Other symptoms of migraine (x) headaches include:

 - Increased sensitivity to light, sound and smell

 - Intense pain that may even wake you up from sleep

 This type of headache may last from a few hours to even a day.

 - Hormonal changes especially by women during menses